RepoFlow Team · Aug 9, 2025

 Benchmarking Self-Hosted S3-Compatible Storage

-A clear comparison between five self-hosted S3-compatible storage solutions.
+A clear comparison between seven self-hosted S3-compatible storage solutions.

 Self-hosted object storage is a strong choice for developers and teams who want full control over how their data is stored and accessed.
 Whether you are replacing Amazon S3, hosting internal files, building a CI pipeline, or serving package repositories, the storage layer can significantly affect speed and stability.

-We tested five popular open source object storage solutions that support the S3 protocol.
+We tested seven popular object storage solutions that support the S3 protocol.
 The goal was to compare their performance under identical conditions using real upload and download operations.

 Solutions We Tested